girlbossceo/conduwuit/docs/differences.md

 - Admin debug command to fetch a PDU from a remote server and inserts it into our database/timeline
 - Update rusqlite/sqlite (not that you should be using it)
 - Disable update check by default as it's not useful for conduwuit
-- Declare various missing server capabilities at `/_matrix/client/v3/capabilities` which also fixes FluffyChat password resets, and other clients that expose basic features based on this endpoint's response
 - Config option to disable incoming remote read receipts if desired
 - Extend clear cache admin command to support clearing DNS and TLS name override caches
 - Responsive outgoing read receipt EDU support